 - Medical history.
 The physician will take a thorough history and inquire about the patient’s symptoms.

 - Baseline voiding and pain tests.
-This information can help to find out what affects the pain level and how often the patient urinates, which may suggest a different diagnosis.
+This information can help determine what affects the pain level and how often the patient urinates, which may suggest a different diagnosis.

 - Urodynamic tests.
 Two small catheters are inserted into the bladder, and then the body is filled with water and then drained.
 This is done to determine how the lower urinary tract is functioning.
 Urodynamics can be quite painful for IC patients.